Prenatal care in the United States: Tetanus and pertussis

 If an urgent need for tetanus protection occurs during pregnancy, Td vaccine should be administered.
 If no urgent need arises and the woman has previously received tetanus vaccine, Td vaccination should be delayed until the postpartum period.
 All postpartum women who have not received Td or Tdap vaccine in the last two years are recommended to receive Tdap before discharge after delivery.
 It is recommended for pregnant women who have never received the tetanus vaccine (i.e., have never received DTP, DTaP or DT as a child or Td or TT as an adult) to receive a series of three Td vaccinations starting during pregnancy to ensure protection against maternal and neonatal tetanus.
 In such cases, administration of Tdap is recommended after 20 weeks' gestation, and in earlier pregnancy, a single dose of Tdap can be substituted for one dose of Td, and then the series completed with Td.

+RSV (respiratory syncytial virus)

+RSV, or respiratory syncytial virus, is a common virus that frequently infects infants, children, and older adults.
+It typically affects the respiratory tract, or the nose, throat, and lungs.
+Minor infections can cause cough and congestion, but serious infections, especially in infants, can cause severe difficulty breathing and result in hospitalization or death.
+It is the most common cause of hospitalization in children under one year of age.

+The RSV vaccine from Pfizer, Abrysvo, is recommended by the CDC and ACOG for pregnant women in order to protect their newborn from infection.
+This is a subunit protein vaccine, so that the mother's immune system will develop antibodies in response to seeing a protein that is found in RSV.
+The mother's antibodies will pass to the fetus through the umbilical cord, meaning the infant will be protected at birth from RSV.
+RSV infections surge in the fall and winter, so women that are 32–36 weeks pregnant between the months of September and January should receive an RSV vaccine.
+Babies are protected from their mother's antibodies for as long as they circulate in their body, lasting around six months after birth.